NCAR/DART/docs/pages/DART2_Starting.md

 [If you want to run your own model](DART2_Documentation.html#adding_a_model), all you need is an executable and some scripts to interface with DART - we have templates and examples.
-If your model can be called as a subroutine, *life is good*, and the hardest part is usually a routine to parse the model state vector into one whopping array - and back.
-Again - we have templates, examples, and a document describing the required interfaces.
+If your model can be called as a subroutine, *life is good*, and the hardest part is usually a routine to pack the model state vector into one whopping array - and back.
+Again - we have templates, examples, and a [../../models/README.md](models/README.md) describing the required interfaces.
-That document exists in the DART code - *DART/models/model_mod.html* - as does all the most current documentation.
-Almost every DART program/module has a matching piece of documentation.

 Starting with the Jamaica release, there is an option to compile with the MPI (Message Passing Interface) libraries in order to run the